 Keep in mind that not all scents repel spiders.
 If you’re looking for a specific oil that’s known to repel spiders, try:

 Destroy any egg sacs you find

 You may notice small spider egg sacs in the corners of your eaves or other high-up areas.
 These are the nests that baby spiders, called spiderlings, live in until they mature into adult spiders.

 If you happen to find one of these spider egg nests, don’t worry.
 Simply pluck out the spider egg sacs and toss them in the trash cans.
 While you do want to be careful not to open the sac accidentally, you also don’t want to leave it alone.
 There may be hundreds of new spiders inside!

 When you see spiderlings on your house, gently pluck them off and put them in a can, or shake them into a bucket.
 Then, put them in the freezer where they’ll die of frostbite.

-If you’re finding spiders on your house, you can try using a sonic spider-repellent device like the ones used to get rid of rodents.
+If you’re finding spiders around your house, you can try using a sonic spider-repellent device like the ones used to get rid of rodents.
 It’s unlikely the device will kill any spiders (you’ll have to remove their nests manually).
 But it might scare them enough to make them look for a new home.

-If you’re finding spiders on your house in the fall or spring, you can try setting up a UV light trap.
+If you’re finding spiders around your house in the fall or spring, you can try setting up a UV light trap.
 UV light attracts spiders, and once they crawl under the light, they get zapped.
 While these UV light traps are effective for getting rid of indoor pests, they won’t be as helpful for fighting spiders outside, since they’ll only attract the spiders that happen to be in the immediate area.

-You can also try to attract bats to your yard with specially designed bat houses.
+You can also try to attract bats to your yard with specially designed-bat houses.
 Bats are opportunistic predators that feed on other bugs, including mosquitoes and flies.
 If you live in an area with a high spider population, the bats should be able to keep the spiders at bay.